KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/grouping.md

 </p>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;A lot of work, isn't it?
-That is.
 By doing so, we'll get the desired output.
 However, we could have done with a simpler way.
 That's what we're going to see in the next section.
 </p>